chris-rock/vesper/README.md

 **Is vesper production ready?**

 Its build on tooling that is around for decades.
 The foundation is battle-tested.
-While this is the caae, its not designed for web-scale workloads.
+While this is the case, its not designed for web-scale workloads.

 **Should I switch from my popular http framework X to vesper?**